apiaryio/api-blueprint/README.md

   "metadata": {},
   "name": "My API",
   "description": "",
   ...
 }
 ```

-Thanks to the native API Blueprint [parser](https://github.com/apiaryio/snowcrash) or one of its [bindings](https://github.com/apiaryio/snowcrash#bindings) which "translates" the API Blueprint Markdown representation into a [machine friendly format – AST](https://github.com/apiaryio/snowcrash/wiki/API-Blueprint-AST-Media-Types) the **API Blueprint can be used by variety of tools from interactive documentation and code generators to API testing**.
+It it the task of the native API Blueprint [parser](https://github.com/apiaryio/snowcrash) or one of its [bindings](https://github.com/apiaryio/snowcrash#bindings) to "translate" the API Blueprint Markdown representation into a [machine friendly format – AST](https://github.com/apiaryio/snowcrash/wiki/API-Blueprint-AST-Media-Types).

 Visit the [tooling section](http://apiblueprint.org/#tooling) of the API Blueprint website to find more about the actual tools or check the [**Developing tools for API Blueprint**](https://github.com/apiaryio/api-blueprint/wiki/Developing-tools-for-API-Blueprint) if you are interested in using API Blueprint in your tool chain.